Azure/azure-openapi-validator/docs/rules.md

 Please refer to [lro-patch-provisioning-state-specified.md](./lro-patch-provisioning-state-specified.md) for details.

-### ProvisioningStateSpecifiedForLROPatch

-This is a rule introduced to validate if a LRO PATCH operations response schema has "ProvisioningState" property specified for the 200 status code.

-Please refer to [lro-patch-provisioning-state-specified.md](./lro-patch-provisioning-state-specified.md) for details.

 ### LroPatch202

 Async PATCH should return 202.

 Please refer to [lro-patch202.md](./lro-patch202.md) for details.

-For long running (LRO) post operations, 'long-running-operation-options' must be present and have the 'final-state-via' property set to 'azure-async-operation'.

-Please refer to [lro-post-final-state-via-property.md](./lro-post-final-state-via-property.md) for details.

 ### LroPostMustNotUseOriginalUriAsFinalState